DanielBarie/FritzingBuild/README.md

  	- ```tar xzvf boost_1_84_0.tar.gz```

 # Build Dependencies and Fritzing
+This will be multiple steps involving download of various dependencies, unpacking, and building these.
+For your orientation, there's a diagram of the resulting directory structure in a [separate section](#directory-structure-of-build).

 ## Do Qt build
 - `sudo apt-get install libwayland-dev  libwayland-egl1-mesa libwayland-server0 libgles2-mesa-dev libxkbcommon-dev`
 - `sudo apt-get install libfontconfig1-dev libfreetype6-dev libx11-dev libx11-xcb-dev libxext-dev libxfixes-dev libxi-dev libxrender-dev libxcb1-dev libxcb-cursor-dev libxcb-glx0-dev`